Paul W. S. Anderson: Personal life

-Anderson began dating Milla Jovovich, who starred in Resident Evil, in 2002 after the film's release.
-He proposed to her in 2003; they were "engaged on-and-off for four years" before becoming a couple again early in 2007.
-On 3 November 2007, Jovovich gave birth to their first child, daughter Ever Anderson, in Los Angeles.
-Anderson and Jovovich married on 22 August 2009.
+Anderson began dating American actress Milla Jovovich, daughter of actress Galina Loginova, after the release of their film Resident Evil in 2002.
+He proposed to her in 2003, and they were "engaged on-and-off for four years" before becoming a couple again in early 2007.
+They were married on 22 August 2009.
+They have three daughters together: actress Ever (born 3 November 2007), Dashiel (born April 2015), and Osian (born February 2020).
+Jovovich suffered a miscarriage in 2018.